Graph API and Microsoft Graph SDK module tips & gotchas

 During this time I came across various gotchas that I will summarize in this short post.

-This post is from 9.2.2023 and is referring to Graph modules of 1.20.0 version.
+This post is from 9.2.2023 and is referring to Graph modules of 1.20.0 version, but most of the mentioned info still apply for 2.x versions unfortunately.

 Gotchas